Infinite Banking Concept: The Golden Key that Unlocks Your Financial Life

 Your money is liquid.
 That means you can access money when you need it, without barriers or penalties.
 You won’t have to apply for or beg to use your own money.
 Instead, it’s as simple as, “It’s mine.
 I want to use it.
 Please send me a check.” and the check shows up in your mail.

 Whether you want to buy an investment property, do a business expansion, buy-out another business, or even cover a medical emergency or home remodel, you have access to capital.
 Your money isn’t segregated, imprisoned, or quarantined.
 You can use it for whatever you want, whenever you want to use it.

 4) Uninterrupted Compound Growth

 It provides an alternative financing source outside of bank financing, credit cards, or paying cash for major purchases.
 Instead of your only payment options being limited to loans and paying interest (Spender) or paying cash and giving up the ability to earn interest (Saver), you gain a third option.
 You get to earn interest, even while you’re using your cash (Steward).
-This allows you to be the banker, earning compound interest without interruption, even while you put your money to work in another investment.

 5) Competitive Rate of Return

 Instead of the dismal .08% growth on bank savings that makes it seem worthless to keep cash, your cash grows faster.
 With The Infinite Banking Concept, you earn a rate much higher than other safe, liquid assets provide.

 Instead of paying a higher interest rate on uncollateralized loans, you get access to lower rates.
 How?
 This concept serves as the collateral that’s your ticket to lower rates and financing costs.
 Because you pay lower rates, you keep more of your dollars.